uselessconsumer/rock-paper-scissors/README.md

 # rock-paper-scissors
-A rock paper scissors project from The Odin Project:
+A rock paper scissors project from The Odin Project